BladedShip/netflix-clone/README.md

 - The above issue also causes errors to be logged in the server console when the auth flow is initiated.
 All this should be fixed once Next-Auth fully supports app directory.

+Note: Switch from using a custom auth flow in Next-Auth to something like Clerk so that we can fully port over the auth flow to the app directory.
+(Use useSignUp and useSignIn hooks from Clerk)

 ## Rendering Techniques

 - SSR - All components are rendered once on the server side and then sent to the client.
 This is the default behavior of Next.js’ App Router.